HarrisonTheG/T11CAPS-Management-Web-App/README.md

 ## Setup
-To import and run this project, you will need Spring Tool Suite 4 and HeidiSQL.
+To import and run this project, you will need Spring Tool Suite 4 and HeidiSQL
 * Import project from Git in STS
 * Clone the URI from this repository https://github.com/HarrisonTheG/T11CAPS.git
-* Create application.properties file under Resources folder and include these properties.Include your own username and password for the connection to database.
+* Create application.properties file under Resources folder and include these properties.Include your own username and password for the connection to database

 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/t11caps?useSSL=false&serverTimezone=Asia/Singapore